hardy191984/RemoveStopWords-main/README.md

 stemmed = [porter.stem(word) for word in words] print(stemmed)
 The program is created based on the following consideration:
-6. Load the raw text.
-7. Split into tokens.
-8. Convert to lowercase.
+1.	import the nltk package
+2. Load the data and Split into words and convert to lowercase.
-9. Remove punctuation from each token.
-10. Filter out remaining tokens that are not alphabetic.
+3. Remove punctuation from each word and Filter out remaining tokens that are not alphabetic.
-11. Filter out tokens that are stop words.
+4. Filter out tokens that are stop words.
-12. Filter out Stop Words (and Pipeline)
+5. Stemming of words
+6. Compute the frequency for each stem words into their root form and print out the 20 most words in descending order (do not include the stop words)